 From the lazy production, bad script and sloppy dialogue to the mismatched casting and horrible acting.
-No real effort or research was put into it and it clearly showed.
-I watched it last night and felt like I was being trolled to hell.
+No real effort or research was put into it and it showed.
+I watched it last night and felt like I was being trolled.

 It's like they didn't even try.
 The entire thing was based on gossip, and it was BORING.
 Everything about it was in poor taste and low budget.

 Alexandra Shipp (who is currently receiving a major online roasting alongside the film's executive producer Wendy Williams) is catching feelings.
-She has been retweeting all the positive messages that she did an "amazing" job playing Aaliyah.
-But she just didn't embody Aaliyah at all, not in the way that Angela Bassett embodied Tina Turner or in the way that Jennifer Lopez embodied Selena.
+She has been retweeting all the positive messages claiming she did an "amazing" job.
+But she just didn't embody Aaliyah at all.
+At least not in the way that Angela Bassett embodied Tina Turner or in the way that Jennifer Lopez embodied Selena.

 Shipp's portrayal was empty, like she was just reading from a script.
-In real life, Aaliyah was coy, sweet, humble and soft spoken and that came across in her interviews.
+In real life, Aaliyah was coy, sweet, humble and soft spoken.
+This didn't came across in her interviews.
 Shipp didn't display that at all.
 Her mannerisms of Aaliyah were off, and so was the singing and dancing.
-Aaliyah was a great dancer but you would never have known it if you didn't grow up watching Aaliyah like I did.
+Aaliyah was a great dancer, but you would never have known it if you didn't grow up watching Aaliyah.

 There was absolutely no attempt at accurately mimicking Aaliyah's singing/speaking voice.
-And since they couldn't secure the rights to use Aaliyah's voice/music, they could have at least got somebody else who could sing to re-record some of the songs used in the performances.
+And since they couldn't secure the rights to use Aaliyah's voice/music, they could have cast somebody else to sing/re-record some of the songs used in the performances.
 Shipp's voice was painfully nasal and off key.
 It was not a true portrayal of Aaliyah's talent.
 Although Aaliyah was one of those soft voiced singers, she still had range and a beautiful tone.

-The first first hour of the movie was basically about her relationship/illegal marriage to R. Kelly, which was done purposefully to attract money and ratings.
-It didn't need that amount of attention as it was only a small part of her life.
+The first hour of the movie was basically about her relationship/illegal marriage to R. Kelly.
+This was done purposefully to attract money and ratings.
+It didn't need that amount of attention, because it was only a small part of her life.
 The angle that they took with it was bizarre.
-It was like watching a ghetto Romeo and Juliet love story and not of a 27-year-old sexual predator preying on a vulnerable 15-year-old girl.
+It was like watching a ghetto Romeo and Juliet love story, when in reality, this was a 27-year-old sexual predator preying on a vulnerable 15-year-old girl.

-They could have cut that down and put more detail of her life in the movie or focus on her other friendships.
+They could have cut that down and put more detail of her life in the movie.
+Better yet, they could have focused on her other friendships.
 One being, Missy and Timbaland.
-Those two played a pivotal role in Aaliyah's career right to the very end, crafting MANY of her biggest hits and they were only shown in ONE SCENE.
+Those two played a pivotal role in Aaliyah's career right to the very end, crafting MANY of her biggest hits.
+They were only shown in ONE SCENE.
 The scene was really short where all three of them were in the studio mapping out her new sound and direction.
 ONE SCENE.
 That is how much they meant to Aaliyah's career.
 They just weren't important to producers.

 The scenes didn't mesh that well either.
 There were so many missing pieces.
 Certain stuff weren't addressed properly.
-If they did address something, it didn't receive a proper conclusion so the transitioning between scenes wasn't smooth.
+If they did address something, it didn't receive a proper conclusion.
+Therefore the transitioning between scenes wasn't smooth.
 They just randomly jumped to the next stage of her life, so it was badly rushed and horribly edited.